bprzybylski/IB-CS-GeS/content/extended-essay/assessment-criteria/_index.md

 | 6 | 6 | 12 | 4 | 6|

 {{< hint danger >}}
-This section focuses on how specific criteria are tailored toward Computer Science.
+This section focuses on how to master specific criteria and is tailored toward Computer Science.
 For a more general and in-depth overview refer to the [Extended Essay Guide](https://isob.ukw.edu.pl/wp-content/uploads/2018/04/extended-essay-guide-first-exams-2018.pdf).
 {{< /hint >}}

 ## Criterion A: Focus and method
-(Strands: Topic, Research question, Methodology)
+**Strands**: `Topic`, `Research question`, `Methodology`

+- **Clear Title Focus:**
-The title should clearly indicate the area of research, with the underlying computer science forming the principle basis of the essay.
+  - Title should prominently feature the computer science aspect of the research.

-Students should avoid topics that deal primarily with social aspects of information technology that would lie more within the subject ITGS (eg “The value of friendships attained through social networking sites”).
-The research question must be sharply focused in order to allow for significant research into the topic at an appropriate depth.
-At the same time the topic must be accessible to an IB student.
+- **Avoid ITGS, Broad, and Futuristic Topics:**
+  - Ensure your topic aligns with computer science rather than leaning towards social aspects suited for ITGS.
-Broad topics (eg “To what extent is the variety of different computer languages in existence beneficial or problematic for programmers”) will only lead to superficial treatment within the 4,000-word limit.
+  - Be cautious of selecting overly broad topics that may lead to a superficial treatment within the word limit.
-Students should avoid choosing futuristic topics (eg “AI/robots in the next century“), which generally lead to opinion-based essays that are backed up with few facts.
-A journalistic approach should also be avoided as this will tend to lead to a superficial treatment of any computer science.
-The research question must be in the form of a question and should be stated in the introduction to the essay, and the areas investigated must be clearly placed in context.
-For example, an essay such as “How useful are neural networks in the evolution of machine learning?” must provide for the reader sufficient background information into both neural networks and machine learning.
+  - Steer clear of speculative or futuristic topics that often result in opinion-based essays lacking substantial factual support.

+- **Sharp and Accessible Research Question:**
+  - Ensure a well-focused research question that allows for in-depth exploration within the 4,000-word limit and is suitable for an IB student's understanding.
+  - *Clearly state the research question as a question in the introduction*, providing context for the areas investigated.

+- **Justification for Topic:**
-The student must further explain why the topic and research question are worthy choices for an EE.
+  - Explain why the chosen topic and research question are suitable and significant for an Extended Essay.
+Provide sufficient background information related to the chosen topic.

-The methodology candidates will use to answer this question should be clearly described.
-The essay must be well planned, making use of a variety of authoritative sources.
-These can be taken from the internet, literature and interviews with experts in the relevant field.
+- **Transparent Methodology:**
+  - Clearly describe the methodology to be employed in answering the research question.
-Many essays will involve an experimental or programming element, with the resulting data providing a valuable source.
-Students should avoid relying on small-scale surveys taken from fellow students.
+  - Consider incorporating experimental or programming elements with valuable data sources, avoiding reliance on small-scale surveys from fellow students.

+- **Well-Planned Essay:**
+  - Ensure a well-structured and planned essay that draws from authoritative sources, including internet, literature, and expert interviews.

 ## Criterion B: Knowledge and understanding
-(Strands: Context, Subject-specific terminology and concepts) The student must demonstrate their own understanding of the topic into which the essay falls.
+**Strands**: `Context`, `Subject-specific terminology` and `concepts`

+- **Demonstrate Personal Understanding:**
+  - Showcase your comprehension of the chosen topic, avoiding reliance on reworded source material.
-An essay that is comprised primarily of reworded source material will not provide this evidence.
-Instead the student should provide clarifications or simpler explanations of any technical information that is taken from their sources, always linking this information to the original research question.
+  - Provide clarifications or simplified explanations of technical information, always linking it back to the original research question.

+- **Strategic Use of Source Material:**
-The source material should be selected and incorporated in a way that illustrates the knowledge gained by the student in relation to the chosen topic.
+  - Select and incorporate source material to illustrate the knowledge you gained in relation to the chosen topic.

-7
-The language must be at a technical level that is appropriate to computer science, but used in such a way that clearly demonstrates the student’s own understanding.
-Students should beware of making their essays over-technical and should remember that the reader will not necessarily be an expert in the specific topic that is being addressed.
+- **Technical Language Appropriateness:**
+  - Employ a technical language suitable for computer science, ensuring clarity that reflects the student's understanding.
+  - *Avoid excessive technicality, considering that the reader may not be an expert in the specific addressed topic*.

 ## Criterion C: Critical thinking
-(Strands: Research, Analysis and Discussion and evaluation) The development of an argument that flows logically from one section to the next throughout the essay is only arrived at through sound planning.
+(Strands: Research, Analysis and Discussion and evaluation)

+- **Logical Argument Development:**
+  - Develop a logically flowing argument throughout the essay through careful planning.

+- **Selective and Critical Use of Information:**
-The student must carefully select information that is directly relevant to the research question and resist any temptation to make use of too many sources.
+  - Select information directly relevant to the research question, avoiding an excessive number of sources.
-The student needs to evaluate the research material not just in terms of what is relevant and necessary to support the main argument, but also in terms of the validity of the sources.
-This particularly applies to sources taken from the internet.
+  - Evaluate the relevance, necessity, and validity of sources, especially those from the internet.

+- **Thorough Analysis and Conclusions:**
-The student should attempt to draw out conclusions wherever appropriate and not just in the concluding section of the essay.
+  - Draw conclusions throughout the essay, not solely in the concluding section.
-Any analysis of tables of results or of graphs should go further than simply translating the results into words but should look to explain the underlying reasons for the obtained results.
+  - Analyze tables and graphs, going beyond translation to explain the underlying reasons for the obtained results.

+- **Comprehensive Final Conclusions:**
-Final conclusions should do more than summarize the essay but should draw the various threads together in presenting a justified answer to the original research question.
-The student should indicate where future research could be undertaken in order to explore unanswered questions or in expanding the original scope of the essay.
+  - Final conclusions should extend beyond summarizing, presenting a justified answer to the original research question.
+  - Indicate potential areas for future research to explore unanswered questions or expand the essay's original scope.

 ## Criterion D: Presentation
 (Strands: Structure, Layout)